bhofmei/jbplugin-methylation/README.md

-#Methylation Plugin
+# Methylation Plugin
 This is a JBrowse plugin

-this plugin is to be used with whole-genome bisulfite sequencing data.
+This plugin is to be used with whole-genome bisulfite sequencing data.
 Unlike almost all other browsers, this plugin allows you to see all methylation contexts on one track

-##Install
+## Install

 For JBrowse 1.11.6+ in the _JBrowse/plugins_ folder, type:
 ``git clone https://github.com/bhofmei/jbplugin-methylation.git MethylationPlugin``